-The data for the studies were collected from a cross-section of specialists in the field.
+The data for the studies were collected from a crosssection of specialists in the field.
 The analysis of these data was used to develop the specifications and content of the examination.
 The examination content outline is included in this Bulletin of Information.

-The American Board of Pain Medicine MOC® examination is composed of 200 multiple-choice items.
+The certification examination is composed of 400 multiple-choice items.
 Each item contains four options or choices, only one of which is the best answer.
 Some of the items refer to figures (eg, diagrams, radiographs).
 These items were developed by the ABPM Examination Council, an expert panel of ABPM Diplomates.
 The examination item pool is updated regularly to reflect current knowledge.
 Individual items are modified or deleted from the item pool based on statistical analysis of the previous year's examination.